MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/customizing-send-and-receive-components.md

 # Customizing Send and Receive Components
 The topics in this section describe how to create, customize, or set the properties of [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] send and receive components.
 These components include ASPX pages, send and receive ports, and adapters.

- For more information about [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)], see [Planning and Architecture](../../adapters-and-accelerators/accelerator-rosettanet/planning-and-architecture2.md).
+ For more information about [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)], then [read about the RosettaNet accelerator](learn-the-rosettanet-accelerator-and-the-biztalk-tools-available.md).

 ## In This Section